of Players

 When you add in the availability of the expansions, there are an impressive amount of play options.
 This isn’t the strategically deepest game, but the effort to recreate the game and deliver a healthy online player base has paid off.

-The only major downside is the lack of challenging AI for solo mode.
+The biggest downside is the lack of challenging AI for solo mode.
 That is not a minor omission for many, but it is the only big issue we have with this app and can be overlooked if you are intending to play multiplayer.
-The potential blocked connection issue may be a deal breaker for some, so be sure to test that out shortly after purchase if that concerns you.
+Harder to overlook, however, are broken notifications currently seen on the Android side.